mjambon/blog/src/2017-07-02-linear-response-decomposition/index.md

 We wish to capture the "immediate" effects of an action.
 However, our system is such that during a time step it can only propagate information from one node to another.
-It is not organized into layers, typically several steps are required for some input information to reach the nodes in charge of triggering actions.
+It take normally several steps for some input information to reach the nodes in charge of triggering actions.

 So, while we are only interested in the immediate effects of actions, we need to leave sufficient time for the system to react to